 How you'll help

-Nursing assistants support patients with essential daily care in medical, residential, or in home settings.
+Nursing assistants support patients with essential daily care in healthcare settings, residential, or in-home settings.

-• Health monitoring – Tracks vitals signs and patient health and reports changes
+- Health monitoring – Tracks vitals signs and patient health

 I feel honored and blessed to have the career I have.
 I truly love caring for others.